psrenergy/ncp-release-notes/docs/home.md

 * Added the Cold Startup Cost field for Thermal Plants.
 * Added the Generation Constraint as a % of total load for Renewable Sources.
 * Added the possibility to define time steps of 15 and 30 minutes for Renewable Sources Generation.
-* Added import/export data from/to CSV functionality to the Hydro Plants Configuration.
+* Added import/export data from/to CSV functionality to:
+  * Hydro Plants Configuration.
-* Added import/export data from/to CSV functionality to the Thermal Plants Configuration.
+  * Thermal Plants Configuration.
-* Added import/export data from/to CSV functionality to the Bus Configuration.
+  * Bus Configuration.
-* Added import/export data from/to CSV functionality to the Circuit Configuration.
+  * Circuit Configuration.
 * Added the automatic unit conversion in Target Storage screen.
 * Added a new language in the graphical interface (French).
 * Deprecated the option to define hourly/daily production factor for hydro plants.
 * New output results file:
-** Maximum operative storage violation.
+  * Maximum operative storage violation.
-** Thermal shutdown.
+  * Thermal shutdown.
-** Renewable over generation.
+  * Renewable over generation.
-** Thermal operative average cost.
+  * Thermal operative average cost.
 * Add the possibility to define the constraints of the thermal plants startup minimum time screen in floating point numbers.

 ## Corrections